barryclark/jekyll-now/_memories/2022-01-24-slowloris.md

     main()
 ```

 Still here?
-Good - we could stuff this script in a docker container/Digital Ocean Droplet/Lambda and spin it up in a big army of old men, seaching for coins at the cash desk
+Good - we could stuff this script in a docker container/Digital Ocean Droplet/Lambda and spin it up in a big army of old men, searching for coins at the cash desk

 <p align="center">
 <img src="/images/burns-coin.png">